 BrightID is a solution for knowing whether someone exists in a system only once.

-BrightID can solve a problem that is difficult for other identity solutions–namely the problem of limiting each person to one account; and it does it in a way that doesn’t require personal data to be collected.
+BrightID can solve a problem that is difficult for other identity solutions: the problem of unique identity.
+It does so in a way that doesn’t require personal data to be collected or attested by others.

 BrightID is excellent for

 Biometrics (fingerprints, retina scans) are useful for determining whether someone belongs to a set of known people.
-They aren’t useful for stopping an attacker from creating duplicate identities–unless the test is administered by a trusted third-party.
-BrightID uses relationships between close friends and relatives to verify unique personhood rather than biometric tests by third-parties.
+They aren’t useful for stopping an attacker from creating duplicate identities–unless the test is administered by a trusted third party.
+BrightID uses relationships between close friends and relatives to verify unique personhood.

 In order to stop an attacker from making duplicate identities, an AI would have to be able to recognize all attempts to alter or disguise one’s face.
 This is beyond the capability of an artificial intelligence for the foreseeable future.